 Lipids that form cellular membranes are usually amphipathic.
 This means that one end of each lipid molecule is attracted to water and the other repels water.
-When the lipid molecules are submerged in water, as they are in living cells, this property automatically forces the lipids into an alignment that creates a natural water barrier.
-This barrier functions as the outer membrane of a cell, which allows for cell specialization and cooperation.
+When submerged in water like they are in living cells, this property automatically forces the lipids into an alignment that creates a natural water barrier.
+This barrier functions as the outer membrane of a cell and allows for cell specialization and cooperation.

-Understanding how the lipids repel water with one end and attract it with the other requires an understanding of the basic chemical structure of a lipid molecule and a water molecule.
-Water molecules are naturally polar, that is, one side has a positive charge while the other has a negative one.
-Lipids are formed lacking a hydrogen ion on one end, which makes them positively charged and hydrophilic, or attracted to water.
-The other end has balanced ions, is not charged and is, therefore, hydrophobic, or repelled by water.
+Understanding how lipids repel water with one end and attract it with the other requires unpacking the basic chemical structures of lipid molecules and water molecules.
+Water molecules are naturally polar with one positively charged side and one negatively charged side.
+Lipids lack a hydrogen ion on one end, which makes this end of the molecule positively charged and hydrophilic, or attracted to water.
+The other end contains balanced ions, lacks a charge and is, therefore, hydrophobic, or repelled by water.

-Cholesterol is a lipid that has received much medical attention for a role it can play in heart disease and strokes.
-This lipid is generated in the body and absorbed from consumed foods; it circulates with the blood.
-Cholesterol is in two forms: high-density lipoprotein, or HDL, and low-density lipoprotein, or LDL.
-High levels of LDL in the bloodstream can easily become a health risk, as it can collect on the interior of blood vessels, along with other substances, and form plaque.
-This plaque causes constriction in the vessels and reduces flexibility.
-HDL, the good form of cholesterol, is thought to return LDL to the liver, where it can be properly processed and expelled.
-For this reason, a proper amount of HDL can help prevent heart disease and strokes.
+Cholesterol is one lipid that has received a great deal of medical attention for the role it plays in heart disease and strokes.
+Cholesterol exists in two forms: high-density lipoprotein, or HDL, and low-density lipoprotein, or LDL.
+High levels of LDL in the bloodstream easily becomes a health risk, as it can collect on the interior of blood vessels, along with other substances, and form plaque.
+This plaque constricts the vessels and reduces flexibility.
+HDL, the "good" form of cholesterol, returns LDL to the liver for processing and expulsion.
+For this reason, a proper amount of HDL helps prevent heart disease and strokes.

-It is significant that lipids are able to move freely between both water and other lipids, because they are often used as messengers within an individual cell or across an entire body.
-Lipids also form very dense atomic structures, so a single lipid molecule may hold several bonds that can be used to store and release chemical energy.
+It is significant that lipids move freely between water and other lipids because they often serve as messengers within an individual cell or across an entire body.
+Lipids also form very dense atomic structures, so a single lipid molecule may hold several bonds capable of storing and releasing chemical energy.